 - Q Why is intravesical chemotherapy not routinely used for bladder cancer?

-- Q How can metastatic bladder cancer be treated?
+- Q How is upper-tract bladder cancer treated?